questtag/woocommerce-shipday-plugin/shipday-for-woocommerce/trunk/readme.txt

 == Changelog ==

-= 1.8.8 =
+= 2.0.0 =
-* Pickup order support added for Woocommerce, Dokan, and WCFM
+* Datetime support in the order checkout
+* New admin configuration page